How to file a North Dakota annual report

 How to file

-Filing your North Dakota annual report is easiest online through the Secretary of State's FirstStop portal.
+North Dakota expects annual reports to be filed online through the Secretary of State's FirstStop portal.
+For nonprofits, online filing is explicitly required.
 The process is simple:

 • Visit FirstStop, sign in (or create an account), and search for your business by name or six-digit ID